roywe/modern_optimizers_for_multiclass_tasks/README.md

 ## Repository Structure
-- **optimizers:** containing simple check we did with the optimizers
+- **optimizers:** containing simple validations for the optimizers libraries
 - **models:**  containing code for the two task - audio_ecs and imagenet
     - models/audio_ecs - folder for the audio task:
         - data_preperation - showing some analysis and details about the data